-CHIPS has Chaplaincy positions available in primary schools within Casey, for two to four days a week commencing in 2018.
+CHIPS has a Chaplaincy position available in two primary schools within Casey- one school for two days a week, and another school for one day per week, commencing in Term 2 2018.

 Established in 1999 and incorporated in 2003, CHIPS is a non-profit organisation based in the south-eastern suburbs of Melbourne.
 CHIPS is well known in the local area for working with primary aged children in crisis and has won the Casey Volunteer Organisation of the Year Award in 2010 and 2014.

 CHIPS’ Chaplaincy program is unique as it is a “team model” of Chaplaincy.
 As a result, CHIPS provides Chaplains and programs which are tailor-made to suit each individual school’s needs.
 During crisis times (such has fire, floods or death) the Chaplaincy team, community groups and various volunteers associated with CHIPS, help to provide food parcels, respite care and home support.
 All the programs, services, seminars, camps and support listed on the CHIPS website (www.chips.org.au) are available to our Chaplaincy schools.

 -work as a member of the school’s well-being team in the delivery of student well-being services

 -contribute to providing a safe, inclusive and supportive learning environment

 -provide pastoral care and guidance to students

 -operate within the school community and with external providers